-Bathurst Community Transport has 3 main streams of funding:-
+Bathurst Community Transport has three main streams of funding:

-- Commonwealth Home and Community Care Program – Department of Health and Ageing
+- Commonwealth Home Support Program (CHSP) – Department of Health

-- Community Care Supports program – Ageing, Disability and Home Care Department
+- Community Care Supports Program (CCSP) – Department of Family Services

 - Community Program Funding – Transport for NSW

-- Frail older people with functional limitations as a result of moderate, sever and profound disabilities
+- Older people with functional limitations as a result of moderate, severe and profound disabilities.

-- Younger person with a moderate, severe or profound disability
+- Younger people with a moderate, severe or profound disability.

-Greater West Area Health provides very limited funding to assist persons who need to access health care from public institutions in such places as Orange and the Sydney Metropolitan area.
+- The Western Area Local Health provides very limited funding to assist persons who need to access health care in such places as Orange and the Sydney Metropolitan area.